-“The aim is to gain an experience.” says Pema Chödrön.
+“The aim is to gain experience,” says Pema Chödrön.
 So there is nothing extraordinary to achieve or something.
 Nothing special is supposed to happen here either.
-“Ideally, at the end of the exercise you will experience how a little more space has emerged around the feeling.”
+“Ideally, at the end of the exercise, you will experience how a little more space has emerged around the feeling.”
 That’s all.
 A little more space around that horrible emotion.
-A little more space between trigger and emotional reaction.
+A little more space between the trigger and emotional reaction.
 So… my experience was: I can’t be with my negative emotions.
 At all.
 And there are countless weird things my mind creates to escape the situation.

 By the end, right before the “Ping!” indicating that the timer was over, I noticed a bit of relaxation.
 Some kind of “All right then, …”